 Now even though Mom had whole potatoes in the pot she always made her creamy (and lumpy because that was my favorite and I was Mom’s favorite – regardless of what my siblings said) mashed potatoes.
 The only downfall of her dish was that it was cooked low and slow ALL DAY LONG.
 Let’s face it, in today’s world we are ridiculously busy and free time is something we just don’t have that luxury of.
 Plus if you’re like me you often aren’t home for 8-10 hours straight while the oven is on.
 I know I’m not.
 It’s sad as I’m away from my house longer per day than I am in it.
 It’s the troubles of working really far from the office.

 I’d say for the past few years I’ve really grown in my passion for pressure cooking.
 I conquered that fear Mom put in me that “OMG it’ll explode in your face and you’ll lose an eye” thought she ingrained my brain.
 One thing I hadn’t tried yet in my pressure cooker was to recreate her phenomenal pot roast recipe but without having to wait all day long for it to cook.
-However the day had come for me to attempt it because I was so craving it.
+However, the day had come for me to attempt it because I was so craving it.

 Earlier that morning I was at the butcher’s shop when I spied some of the most gorgeous chuck roasts.
-They were on sale (bonus!) and the marbling on them were stunning… that is, stunning how meat goes.
+They were on sale (bonus!) and the marbling on them was stunning… that is, stunning how meat goes.
 You see when you would normally slow bake these you need a good bit of marbling as that it what allows the meat to become tender, juicy and flavorful.
 And I’m sorry but if you make me a pot roast I better not need a knife.
-It should be fork tender and pretty much just fall apart if you look at it.
+It should be fork-tender and pretty much just fall apart if you look at it.

 As you can see by these pictures, I accomplished this in the pressure cooker annnnnnnnnnnnnnnnnnnddddd it didn’t have to cook all day.
-In fact it was done in 90 minutes once it was up to pressure.
-However the proof is in the pudding er um, in the pot roast.
+In fact, it was done in 90 minutes once it was up to pressure.
+However, the proof is in the pudding er um, in the pot roast.
 But I’ll get to the taste later on.
 Let’s dish about this dish a bit more.
 Have you jumped on board the pressure cooker train?
 No?
 OMG why not?
 I have 2 – one that is gas operated and one is electric operated.
 I’m still on the fence of which one I prefer more.
 They both are awesome and I’ve yet to find faults with either.
 The BEST Gas Pressure cooker out there is the All-Clad PC8.
-Not only is it stunningly beautiful, it’s a true workhorse.
+Not only is it stunningly beautiful, but it’s also a true workhorse.
 For an electric on I love my Emeril by T-fal CY4000 Nonstick Dishwasher Safe Electric Pressure Cooker.
 It was my first one and well you know how it goes, your first will always hold a special place in your heart.
 Another popular electric one that has also got rave reviews is the Instant Pot IP-DUO60 7-in-1 Multi-Functional Pressure Cooker.

-Next let’s dish about the cut of meat.
+Next, let’s dish about the cut of meat.
 Pot roast is not a cut of beef.
 When it comes to pot roast you want to buy the tougher, often cheaper cuts of beef that come from the cow’s extremities.
 You would never use a filet or steak cut in a pot roast.
-No you want those tougher, more muscle-laden cuts of beef.
+No, you want those tougher, more muscle-laden cuts of beef.
 You see the more muscle the cut of meat has the more flavor it will produce.
-Sure it’s a tougher meat initially but when you slow roast it, or in this case, pressure cook it, all that muscle fiber and connective tissue begins to break down and the flavors to release thus producing one of the most tender pieces of beef.
+Sure it’s tougher meat initially but when you slow roast it, or in this case, pressure cook it, all that muscle fiber and connective tissue begin to break down and the flavors to release thus producing one of the most tender pieces of beef.

 To get started I did a simple sear of the beef in the pressure cooker.
 Why sear the beef?
 It doesn’t “seal in the juices or flavor”.
 Nope, doesn’t do that.
-Instead you’re building up incredible depths of flavor instead.
+Instead, you’re building up incredible depths of flavor instead.
 Plus it adds to the color of the dish.
 And as I’ve said for years, we do eat with our eyes as well.
 Once the beef was seared on all sides the beef is removed and it’s time to “assemble” the pot.
 Layering flavors is important in pressure cooking just like regular cooking.
 When I have potatoes, carrots or the like to a dish like this I always put those veggies on the bottom and then the meat on top.
 As the dish cooks, those veggies get infused with the flavors of the meat.

-Next add the meat back in and make sure to pour in any of the juices that escaped from the beef onto the plate.
+Next, add the meat back in and make sure to pour in any of the juices that escaped from the beef onto the plate.
 Don’t pitch that, that’s flavor right there folks!
-Lastly mix together the herbs and liquid, seal up the cooker and set the timer.
+Lastly, mix together the herbs and liquid, seal up the cooker and set the timer.

 In the 90 minutes while this was cooking I managed to get 2 loads of laundry done, the dishes washed, beds made and even had time to play around on Instagram.
-As I walked towards the kitchen that smell hit me in the face and I actually stopped for a minute, closed my eyes and immediately I was transferred back to when I was a 8 years old.
+As I walked towards the kitchen that smell hit me in the face and I actually stopped for a minute, closed my eyes and immediately I was transferred back to when I was 8 years old.
 I can do vividly remember this now and it’s honestly because of this smell.
 It was a Sunday in the summer.
 I had been sent to ‘play outside’ all day (and not like kids today who I swear don’t see the outdoors until it’s on tv or in a video game).
 I was swinging on my swing set when I hear Mom holler from the kitchen door “Lori Ann, dinner’s ready.
 Come wash up.”

-Just like any kid I tried to get in a few last swings before I had to go inside and I thought I was smart and tried to jump off of the swing while it was half way up in the air.
+Just like any kid I tried to get in a few last swings before I had to go inside and I thought I was smart and tried to jump off of the swing while it was halfway up in the air.
 Being a chubby kid I didn’t propel very far.
 In fact as I jumped off of the seat somehow the back of my foot swung up and got caught on the seat.
 BOOM!
 SPLAT!
-I went face down into a pile of dirt, grass and rocks.
-I laid there wailing like someone had just stabbed me 42 times.
+I went face down into a pile of dirt, grass, and rocks.
+I laid there wailing as someone had just stabbed me 42 times.
 Mom and her ninja speed flew out the door (apron wrapped around her) and by my side in seconds.
 She helped me up and even though she kept a smile trying to soothe me I could see in her eyes I was cut pretty bad.
 She wiped my face with her spit-kissed apron, told me for dessert we could have ice cream (I immediately stopped crying…fat kids love ice cream) and we walked up to the house.

-I can remember holding her hand and as we walked up the brick sidewalk I could smell her pot roast, warm bread and gravy.
+I can remember holding her hand and as we walked up the brick sidewalk I could smell her pot roast, warm bread, and gravy.

-God I haven’t thought about that since I was little.
+God, I haven’t thought about that since I was little.
 Isn’t it funny how food triggers memories?

 So back to this pot roast…once I did the natural release and took the lid off, OMG the smell was amazing!
 Like this was exactly my Mom’s kitchen on Sunday smells.
 I couldn’t help but grin from ear to ear!
-The roast… OMG I needed to large slotted spoons to help pull it out and keep it intact as it was literally falling apart it was so tender.
+The roast… OMG, I needed to large slotted spoons to help pull it out and keep it intact as it was literally falling apart it was so tender.
 Next out came the super tender carrots which, yes I still put loads of butter on them.
 I just am not a huge fan of cooked carrots – even when they are infused with this amazing flavor.

 Growing up I never ate the gravy.
 Why?
 Onions… I didn’t do chunks.
 But as I grew up and learned to respect them and then eventually grow to love them in recipes.
-Now okay sure, I will not eat a raw onion on a sandwich…omg I’d die! but if they are cooked, roasted or whatever..
+Now okay sure, I will not eat a raw onion on a sandwich…omg I’d die! but if they are cooked, roasted or whatever.
 I’m all for it.
 So yeah growing up when it came to roasts or steaks I was a *ducking as she says this…* I was a ketchup girl.
-Yes I smothered my steaks and roasts in ketchup.
+Yes, I smothered my steaks and roasts in ketchup.
 And okay fine, if I eat a steak today I still smother it in ketchup.
 I can’t help it.
 Yes I know you’re probably scoffing at the thought of it but I’m a ketchup-o-holic!

-But for this I kept the gravy and made the onion gravy truly savory.
+But for this, I kept the gravy and made the onion gravy truly savory.

 Now I still kept in Mom’s style with the carrots and creamy mashed potatoes.
-God I love mashed taters!
+God, I love mashed taters!

 But I also wanted to step up my game and go with one of my FAVORITE sides – Bacon Wrapped Brussels Sprouts with Maple Dijon Glaze.
 Plus to be honest, it was the only veggie I had in my fridge since I hadn’t been grocery shopping for veggies in a bit.
 Annnnnnnnnnnnnnnnd there’s bacon involved so anytime I can incorporate that into a dinner I’m game!

 As you can tell by these mouthwatering pics, dinner was an EPIC SUCCESS!
 This literally was my Mom’s Sunday pot roast but made in a fraction of the time.
-I so wish she was here with me to taste this.
+I do wish she was here with me to taste this.
 I feel like this is the dish that I could serve her and say “Mom you cooked for us all those years.
-Because of your guidance you can now relax, hang up your apron and let me take over.”
+Because of your guidance, you can now relax, hang up your apron and let me take over.”
 Mom would have been proud of me.Print

 - 1 large yellow onion, chopped small, about 1 1/2 – 2 cups